rizinorg/cutter/docs/source/code.rst

 Includes
 ^^^^^^^^

-Always try to include only the **needed** definitions inside any header file.
+Strive to include only **required** definitions inside header files.
-The less include in a header file, the better.
-That is that a header file is meant to be included elsewhere, and we want to avoid to trigger every file compilation when developping because of a single change in a header file.
+This will avoid triggering additional unnecessary compilations.

 If you only need to know that a class exists but don't need the prototype, you can declare the class like this: